wyeo/putaindecode.io/content/en/articles/tdd/index.md

 He insists on the fact that the order isn't immutable, as such, _assertion_ can come before _action_, etc...

-- **Arranger**: Set up phase of the test environment in which we declare variables and functions.
+- **Arrange**: Set up phase of the test environment in which we declare variables and functions.
 - **Act**: Phase in which we act on our environment by applying mutations.
 - **Assert**: We make claims about the whole environment